epiccoleman/scrapio/README.md

 pip install -r requirements.txt
 ```

+You will also need to provide an executable for multipatch.
+You can download multipatch [here](https://github.com/Sappharad/MultiPatch).

 ## Configuration

 Before running the script, you need to set up the configuration file `config.ini`.
 This file should contain the following sections and keys: